milind-acads/coupon-data-analysis/README.md

 ## Project Overview

-This project analyzes a dataset from the UCI Machine Learning repository to understand the factors influencing customer acceptance of driving coupons.
-The dataset contains information about user demographics, driving context, and coupon details.
-The goal is to identify patterns and characteristics that differentiate customers who accept coupons from those who don't.
+This project analyzes a dataset from the UCI Machine Learning repository which was collected via a survey on Amazon Mechanical Turk.
+The survey describes different driving scenarios including the destination, current time, weather, passenger, etc. This can be used to understand the factors influencing customer acceptance of driving coupons.
+The dataset contains information about user age, user income group, passenger information, and coupon details.
+The goal is to identify patterns to idetify customers who will accept certain types of coupons.

 ## Dataset

 The dataset is collected through a survey on Amazon Mechanical Turk.
 It includes the following features:

-**User Attributes:**
+**Dataset Information:**
 - Gender
 - Age
 - Marital Status
-- Number of Children
+- Number of Children travelling
 - Education
 - Occupation
 - Annual Income
 - Frequency of visits to bars, coffee houses, restaurants, and takeaway places

-**Contextual Attributes:**
 - Driving Destination
 - Location of User, Coupon, and Destination
 - Weather